 Alongside the more practical developments, many early zoning codes were also used in pursuit of racial and class segregation.
 In Buchanan, a famous case in 1917, a White man (Buchanan) had sold a house to Warley, a Black man.
 In Louisville, where they lived, an ordinance didn’t allow Black people to live on a block where the majority of existing residents were White, and vice versa.
 This type of ordinance was common throughout many Southern states at that time.
 The Buchanan case went to court, as Warley cited the ordinance as a reason why he couldn’t complete the purchase of the house.
 The court ultimately struck down the ordinance as unconstitutional.

 Despite this ruling against direct racial segregation, cities did not pursue integration, and instead post-Buchanan zoning codes became one of the primary means to enforce segregation.
 Unlike the struck-down ordinances, zoning does not explicitly mention race.
 Nonetheless, Harland Bartholomew, the Saint Louis urban planner who wrote or consulted on hundreds of zoning plans in cities across North America, admitted the intent of his zoning plans was to seek racial and economic segregation.
-“According to Bartholomew, a St. Louis zoning goal was to ‘preserv[e] the more desirable residential neighborhoods,’ and to prevent movement into ‘finer residential districts … by colored people,’” legal historian Richard Rothstein writes
+“According to Bartholomew, a St. Louis zoning goal was to ‘preserv[e] the more desirable residential neighborhoods,’ and to prevent movement into ‘finer residential districts … by colored people,’” legal historian Richard Rothstein writes.

-In 1919, Frederick Law Olmstead, an architect and planner, stated in the 11th National Congress on City Planning that “apartment houses and multi-family houses should be assigned to specified districts, and single family houses should be in districts which have adequate protection against apartment houses.”
+In 1919, Frederick Law Olmsted, a landscape architect and planner, stated in the 11th National Congress on City Planning that “apartment houses and multi-family houses should be assigned to specified districts, and single family houses should be in districts which have adequate protection against apartment houses.”
 This was to prevent the intermingling of people who lived in each type of dwelling, which typically aligned with class and race.
 According to Strong Towns, this was also considered to be a “moral” issue, with the character of the “American home” at stake, threatened by apartments.

 At a high level, Fischel explains that zoning in the United States has had three main phases.
 At first, zoning was a tool that was very pro-developer.
 Developers were able to build relatively freely, without large amounts of pushback from homeowners or the public.
 Homes also retained relatively stable prices during this time.